 Women in Culinary Leadership Program and Grants

 Women in Culinary Leadership is an accelerated, learning-by-doing mentorship program focused on mentoring and training women aspiring to careers in the culinary industry.
 JBF is now accepting applications for its 2015 Women in Culinary Leadership Grants.
 Women with at least two years of professional hospitality or culinary experience are encouraged to apply for a chance to participate in a six or twelve-month mentor/grantee program with top industry leaders.
 The deadline is December 16, 2014.
 Learn more and apply.

 The James Beard Foundation Scholarship Program

-2015 JBF Scholarships will be available starting April 1, 2015.
+Applications for the 2015 JBF Scholarships are now available.
 See the scholarship FAQs for more information on the program and how to apply.
 More details here.

 The James Beard Foundation Scholarship Program operates on an annual basis.
 The financial aid offered varies from year to year.
 Learn more about JBF scholarships.